2x74/opsec-os/README.md

 - Enough applications to stay private, but not enough to be bloated
 - It isn't arch (f*ck arch)

+# DISCLAIMER !!!
+1. This project was made solely by me.
+All other contributors are to do with the void-mklive repo and should not be contacted if something goes wrong with OpSec OS
+1a.
+TLDR: I am the only person working on OpSec OS.

+2. OpSec OS was made by a singular highschool student as a first project, there will be issues and bugs!!
+Please do not be harsh when giving criticism, I only accept constructive forms.

 ## Installation
 ```bash
 # Clone the repository